BeMS 1981 10 31

 Ocr'd Text:

-In the first Schubert achieves his large-scale structures in two ways: by increasing the number of subject groups and by repeating long stretches of music at different pitches. movement the confident first subject gives way to a lilting but uncertain second theme (with many repeated notes) which begins in a distant key and eventually wanders into the dominant.
-The third main idea is soft and lyrical, but the assertive first subject material rounds off the exposition.
-The third subject, treated as a duet for strings, is fashioned into three long para- graphs in the development section, each containing similar magical modulations.
-The 'slow movement is one of Schubert's 'country walk' pieces, a description which fits its gait but not the intensity of emotion which it develops.
-We shall all go home singing the glorious opening cello melody in C minor which so fits the character of that in trument that Schubert never gives it to the violin unassisted, though he does entrust the piano with it.
+Schubert achieves his large-scale structures in two ways: by increasing the number of subject groups and by repeating long stretches of music at different pitches.
+In the first movement the confident first subject gives way to a lilting but uncertain second theme (with many repeated notes) which begins in a distant key and eventually wanders into the dominant. third main idea is soft and lyrical, but the assertive first The third subject, subject material rounds off the exposition. treated as a duet for strings, is fashioned into three long para- graphs in the development section, each containing similar magical modulations.
+The The 'slow' movement is one of Schubert's 'country walk' pieces, a description which fits its gait but not the intensity of emotion which it develops.
+We shall all go home singing the glorious opening cello melody in C minor which so fits the character of that instrument that Schubert never gives it to the violin unassisted, though he does entrust the piano with it.
 The violin is allowed to introduce the consolatory second theme in E flat major.
 A restatement of the first theme leads into an impassioned development of it passing into distant minor keys.
 Consolation returns in C major, followed by a brief epilogue.
-C The Scherzo begins as a strict canon between strings and piano, but relaxes later.
+The Scherzo begins as a strict canon between strings and piano, but relaxes later.
 The Trio, full of strange accents, introduces a repeated note pattern reminding us of the first movement.
 Harsh things are said about the Finales in Schubert's late works.
-The length is heavenly or inordinate - you must judge for yourself.
+The length is heavenly or inordinate you must judge for yourself.
 This one is an intriguing mixture of relaxed enter- tainment and darker undercurrents witness the disruptive dim- inished sevenths which often precede a version of the second theme (repeated notes again) and the return of the Andante's cello tune, a device unique in Schubert's works.
 The change from minor to major during the second statement, the violin joining the cello, propels the music to an epic conclusion.
 Notes by Anthony F. Carver

 5 The Belfast British Music Society, BeMS 1981 10 31, Page 5